Juris-S/Juris-S/README.md

 ## Connect

 I'm always looking to make new connections!
-If you're looking to get in touch email is usually the easiest, I also have Twitter and LinkedIn.
+If you're looking to get in touch email is usually the easiest, I also have Twitter (Now X) and LinkedIn.

 ### Extras